asseco-voice/laravel-eloquent-event-broadcaster/README.md

 ## Usage

-Make the model use a ``BroadcastsEloquentEvents`` and `created`, `updated` and `deleted` events will be automatically dispatched.
+Make the model use a ``BroadcastsEloquentEvents`` and `created`, `updated` and `deleted` events will be automatically dispatched to a ``eloquent::model_events`` queue.

-If you want to modify or add new events to list, publish the configuration with:
+If you want to modify or add new events to list, or change the broadcast queue, publish the configuration with:

     php artisan vendor:publish --provider="Voice\EloquentEventBroadcaster\BroadcasterServiceProvider"